malocclusion teeth

 Hereditary Condition:

-One of the common causes of Malocclusion is that it is a genetic condition.
+One of the most common causes of Malocclusion include genetic condition.
 It can be passed down through family generations.
 If your parents or close family members have a history of wrongly aligned teeth or jaw problems, there is a high chance that you can develop them.

 Uncommon Jaw Development:

-Irregular placement of jawbones from birth or growth of jaws during childhood can cause Malocclusion.
+Irregular placement of jawbones from birth or growth of jaws during childhood can cause Malocclusion of teeth.
 This can be due to factors such as childhood habits like thumb-sucking, mouth-breathing or long-term bottle-feeding, which can affect the shape of the jaw.

 Other Defects from Birth:

 Some birth defects like cleft lip and palate can cause teeth to not be in their correct position.
-This leads to a malocclusion while growing up.
+This leads to malocclusion of teeth while growing up.

 Early Tooth Loss: